 Abstract

-This systematic review aimed to explore factors that contribute to self-care and wellbeing amongst trainee and qualified clinical psychologists, working within the United Kingdom (UK).
-Systematic searches of five electronic databases (Academic Search Ultimate, MEDLINE, PsycInfo, CINAHL and Scopus) were carried out adhering to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
-Studies were screened at title and abstract and full-text review stages.
-The Mixed Methods Appraisal Tool (MMAT) was used by the first author to assess the methodological quality of the studies included.
-10 peer-reviewed studies met eligibility criteria.
+This systematic review aimed to explore factors that contribute to self-care and well-being among trainee and qualified clinical psychologists, working within the United Kingdom.
+Systematic searches of five electronic databases (Academic Search Ultimate, MEDLINE, APA PsycInfo, CINAHL, and Scopus) were carried out adhering to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses guidelines.
+Studies were screened at title and abstract and again at full-text review stages.
+The Mixed Methods Appraisal Tool was used by the first author to assess the methodological quality of the studies included.
+Ten peer-reviewed studies met the eligibility criteria.
+The findings indicated that there are a number of ways that clinical psychologists try to maintain their self-care and well-being.
+These included developing and maintaining self-awareness, connectedness with others, and taking proactive steps to improve self-care.
+Further research is needed to develop further understanding of clinical psychologists’ self-care and ways in which they can be supported to protect their well-being.

 Original language | English |